Letter Of Intent For A Job: What Is It And How To Write It?

 Your letter of intent should make the perfect impression in seconds.
 Don't let mistakes, typos, or poor grammar ruin that impression.
 Proofread your letter carefully before sending it to avoid occasional mistakes.

-Letter of intent structure
+Letter of Intent Structure

 Your letter of intent should be logically structured and include all the essential information for the employer.
 Here are the essential sections that you need to include: